Project for SI 482 - Interaction Design Studio focusing on UX/UI Design, Iterative Prototyping, and User Testing

 Relevant Personas and Scenarios.

-A solution framework using a QOC (Questions, Options, Criteria) assessment methodology.
+A solution framework using QOC assessment methodology.

 Low-fidelity wireframes based on this QOC framework.